onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     A tendency towards complexity, structure, order, and organization of ever more advantageous and orderly patterns.
 Originally coined as a synonym for negentropy (the opposite of entropy) often contrasted with the concept of entropy

-Syntropic laws
+Syntropic laws - symmetry
 law #1: accountability shall scale with consequentiality

+Thou shalt ... not ...
+- make information open, coherent & integrated

 law #2: subsidiarity?
-law #3: cooperation? non-coercive expansion of self? seduction & persuasion over/instead of coersion law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives
+law #3: cooperation? non-coercive expansion of self? seduction & persuasion over/instead of coersion law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 <== NOT REALLY A RULE but a maxim? law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives